FreshSupaSulley/Auto-2FA/README.md

 Login through Duo Mobile in your browser.

 Using the Duo Mobile app is frustrating and time consuming.
 Duo doesn't offer the ability to approve push requests on your computer either and forces usage of their app.
 This extension offers that ease of access Duo Mobile users want.
-By clicking on the extension (or enabling [auto-logins](#automatic-logins), you are logged into your account without hesistation.
+By simply clicking on the extension, you are logged into your account without hesistation.

 To be clear, **DuOSU isn't malicious.** It behaves almost identically to the Duo Mobile app.
 DuOSU can't login when you don't want it to, and none of your login data is sent anywhere but to Duo (see [Privacy](#privacy)).